Aswath-Senthilkumar/twilio_reminder/README.md

    1. Visit [Twilio Login Page](https://login.twilio.com/u/signup) and Login with your credentials.
    2. If you are new to Twilio then create an account, you might need to verify your email and phone number to verify the Caller-Id in order to place calls to that number.
-   3. Twilio will provide you with a phone number.
+   3. Purchase or get a Twilio trial number.
    4. Once you login, head to the [Twilio Console](https://console.twilio.com/) and scroll to the bottom of the page, where you could find the Twilio Account SID, Twilio Auth Token and your Twilio Phone Number.
    5. Now copy and place them in your `.env` file: